-Originally from the United States, Hannah has lived between Texas and the United Kingdom for the last four years.
-She received her BA in English from Benedictine College in Atchison, Kansas, where she graduated as valedictorian in 2018.
-In 2019, she was awarded an MA with Distinction from Durham University for her dissertation entitled, ‘”One of you, one of them”: Fluid Nationality in H.D.’s Helen in Egypt and Beyond’.
-Her thesis expands her investigations of the role of writing in renegotiating physical boundaries of identity beyond H.D. to Jean Rhys and Anne Stevenson, exploring a particular moment in women’s writing centred on the 1950s and 60s.
+I’m originally from the United States, and have lived between Texas and the United Kingdom for the last five years.
+I received her BA in English from Benedictine College in Atchison, Kansas, where I graduated as valedictorian in 2018.
+In 2019, I was awarded an MA with Distinction from Durham University for my dissertation entitled, ‘”One of you, one of them”: Fluid Nationality in H.D.’s Helen in Egypt and Beyond’.
+My PhD thesis expands my investigations of the role of writing in renegotiating physical boundaries of identity beyond H.D. to Jean Rhys and Anne Stevenson, exploring a particular moment in women’s writing centred on the 1950s and 60s.
 It is also kind of about ghosts.

 My goal as an academic is to bring ideas from my research and the broader field in front of wider audiences not traditionally served by academic spaces.
 I run a TikTok channel based loosely around my work and write freelance with an eye to public engagement and education.
 Please use this site as you see fit to stay up-to-date with my work and other writing via the blog.